qutum/qutumc-csharp/README.md

 # qutumc-csharp

-Qutum bootstrap compiler running on .NET Core 2.
+Qutum bootstrap compiler and interpreter running on .NET Core 2.